You may have heard the sayings,

 But where I see these equally applicable is in body transformation.
-More specifically, in those of you who want to build muscle and develop the real physique you’re after.
+More specifically, for those of you who want to build muscle and develop the real physique you’re after.

 You see, muscle building is a process that rewards those who are patient, laser focused and willing to play the long game.

 It’s nothing like a leaning phase, where you can see week on week improvement.
-Instead, it’s about ticking daily boxes, trusting your actions, and keeping the goal the goal.
+Instead, it’s about ticking daily boxes, trusting your actions, and keeping sight of the goal.

 The last bit is crucial.
 The most critical muscle building mistake all of you will make at some point is not embracing the fluff, and forgetting that a muscle building phase will lead to some fat gain.
 It’s unavoidable (contrary to what you may see or hear in magazines or on social media…), and resisting it will only damage your own progress.